Air Pollution Monitoring

 UK air quality information is based on modelling, it’s a best guess on what air quality might be like locally.

-The UK’s air quality monitoring system should be state of the art.
+This is the reality of the air our children are breathing across the UK but this is being hidden from us through the governments use of modelling based on their small number of air quality monitors.
 We should have thousands of small, wireless air monitors, lightweight and battery powered, so that they can be quickly and simply moved and mounted at the locations where air quality matters most – where children are.

 Pollution data from these monitors should be transmitted to the ‘Cloud’ providing near real-time useful air quality data to the smartphones of parents, allowing them to select the route to nursery or school that minimises their child’s exposure to the most harmful levels of air pollution and to monitor air pollution levels they are exposed whilst at school.